Transcript - episode 04: ReGen

-Desiree Yourczek: So yeah that's part of it.
-I mean we do enjoy doing like Jess mentioned the networking kind of get together events and also having the connecting businesses with students mentorship program.
-Yeah, I think the one-to-one approach works quite well, especially for people using isolated in their communities sometimes it's sometimes pretty overwhelming to try and just walk in and introduce yourself to a whole group of people that are already established.
+Desiree Yourczek: So yeah, that's part of it.
+I mean we do enjoy doing like Jess mentioned the networking kind of get together events and also having the connecting businesses with students' mentorship program.
+Yeah, I think the one-to-one approach works quite well, especially for people isolated in their communities.
+Sometimes it's sometimes pretty overwhelming to try and just walk in and introduce yourself to a whole group of people that are already established.
 So reaching out and trying to build those relationships seems to be the best way to keep people involved.

-Sharr Konger: It's just going to say I think that's very important coming from outside.
+Sharr Konger: I was just going to say I think that's very important coming from outside.
 A lot of the communities had felt siloed.
-So if you're from Eveleth you're from Eveleth and if you're from Hibbing you're from Hibbing.
-I don't have any history in any of those communities so I think to change it you know an experience from when I had is just letting people know that are new to the area or even coming back that that doesn't have to be the way you know like it has always been.
-With ReGen, when you come to our social events or any networking event is that everybody's welcome, whether you're a single person moving to the Iron Range, or whether you're family with children or you're a married couple.
+So if you're from Eveleth you're from Eveleth, and if you're from Hibbing, you're from Hibbing.
+I don't have any history in any of those communities, so I think to change it you know an experience n I had is just letting people know that are new to the area or even coming back that that doesn't have to be the way, you know, like it has always been.
+With ReGen, when you come to our social events or any networking event it is that everybody's welcome, whether you're a single person moving to the Iron Range, or whether you're a family with children or you're a married couple.
 We want everybody to feel welcome.
 And I think that's really important.
 That's very important to me and I think it's important to a lot of people to really feel like you're accepted and welcome in an area.

 Christy Kallevig: So somebody who's listening to our podcast might be thinking this sounds amazing.
 How do I do this where I live?
 Can you share with us how you moved from being an idea to being an organization?

 Jessalyn Sabin: We started off as sort of a focus group at the time the actual RV was looking how to engage young folks and looking at this problem of workforce development and how the workforce is rapidly changing in our area.
-So about 40 people got together, Des and I were two of them, and we brainstorm what we liked about the area that we wish was a little bit difference and so looking at all that we wanted to be part of a solution be part of changing how things were and how things were perceived on the Iron Range.
+So about 40 people got together, Des and I were two of them, and we brainstorm what we liked about the area what we wish was a little bit different.
+So looking at all that, we wanted to be part of a solution to be part of changing how things were and how things were perceived on the Iron Range.

 You know there are several ways that and it took us a while to figure that out.
-And I think those early conversations about what we were willing to do and what we knew we'd have time for him we knew what we thought would be most effective.
-The fact that we took the time to have those conversations I think was really important because after that, we recruited more folks.
-We got a more established board, we applied for nonprofit status and then we started picking away at projects that we thought were going to align with our mission and vision.
+And I think those early conversations about what we were willing to do and what we knew we'd have time for.
+We knew what we thought would be most effective.
+The fact that we took the time to have those conversations, I think was really important, because after that, we recruited more folks.
+We got a more established board, we applied for nonprofit status, and then we started picking away at projects that we thought were going to align with our mission and vision.
 Now we took quite a while to figure out.
 And so we've been lucky that there's been a lot of ground shifting around here.
 I think multiple communities have been engaging in a lot of different events because there's been this mass realization that there is a big change happening here in the workforce and age dynamics in the world in general and the economy.
 There was a mining downturn about a year and a half ago and that was one of the impetus for the conversations that were taking place.
-So we kind of were having some really strategic conversations about what we wanted to do that led to our I would say our success or our establishment.
+So we kind of were having some really strategic conversations about what we wanted to do that led to our, I would say, our success or our establishment.
 The other thing was just timing.
-I think there was the time to start having these conversations and people are open to it folks have been really supportive.
+I think there was the time to start having these conversations and people are open to it.
+Folks have been really supportive.
 Local cities, government organizations, have all been really welcoming to us and I think if we can engage with those players it'll be a lot more successful and I think part of that has to do with your approach.
-When you come in as a millennial and say hey I want to do something a little bit different he'd be perceived as can be perceived as using you know you're doing your own you're only in your 20s, what are you doing?
+When you come in as a millennial and say, "Hey I want to do something a little bit different," he'd be perceived as, "You're only in your 20s, what are you doing?"
 And you have to be really conscious that you're respecting what's been done in the past and asking how can I help that?
-How can you be doing this differently.
+How can you be doing this differently?

 Christy Kallevig: So you've had to do a lot of reframing.
 I also heard some snickers when you mentioned a changing culture.
 Did you deal with a few roadblocks as you brought in those cultural changes?

 Desiree Yourczek: Yeah I mean I think with any endeavor like this such as trying to form a nonprofit that will help you know create change you're going to end up against some roadblocks.
-We've been very lucky that nothing none of the roadblocks we've been presented with have been able to have been big problems.
-You know I think we've encountered things that any nonprofit encounters, challenges around capacity or member's involvement and you know finding funding et cetera.
+We've been very lucky that nothing none of the roadblocks we've been presented with have been big problems.
+You know, I think we've encountered things that any nonprofit encounters, challenges around capacity or member's involvement and you know finding funding et cetera.
 But the one thing that I'm most proud of about ReGen is that we've been able to do this very bootstrapped and with a very innovative mindset.
-You know we're not sitting down and saying like, "OK well this is how everyone else has done it."
+You know, we're not sitting down and saying like, "OK well this is how everyone else has done it."
 And so that's the way we have to do it.
-You know we're thinking creatively about how do we rebuild these relationships and how do we create the framework that can help this succeed in our area.
+You know, we're thinking creatively about how do we rebuild these relationships and how do we create the framework that can help this succeed in our area?

-Christy Kallevig: And you're approaching this from a regional standpoint you're not trying to just do this with one community you're looking at your entire region.
+Christy Kallevig: And you're approaching this from a regional standpoint.
+You're not trying to just do this with one community you're looking at your entire region.
 How do you help people feel that their community is important in the overall region?
 Because Sharr, I think it was you that said you didn't have connections to any one community.
-So how do you do that, you get people to realize that their community is part of this that it's not just Hibbing or it's not just Eveleth?
+So how do you do that, to get people to realize that their community is part of this that it's not just Hibbing or it's not just Eveleth?

 Sharr Konger: One of the big ways—and I'm new to the region, but one of the ways I feel that we do that is through making sure that our events and or any activities we do we try to spread them out throughout the Iron Range.
-It's not just a Hibbing event it is not just an Eveleth event or a Virginia event.
+It's not just a Hibbing event, it is not just an Eveleth event or a Virginia event.
 Everybody is welcome.
 Scatter them out throughout the Iron Range.
-And I think one way that we also encourage your community is important is each one of us are involved in other capacities; so yes, we are board members of ReGen.
-That is our focus, but we are also involved in other organizations in the community of Eveleth, and Jessalyn and Desiree are involved in their communities and grassroots projects you know throughout the Iron Range.
+And I think one way that we also encourage the community that's important to each one of us who are involved in other capacities; so yes, we are board members of ReGen.
+That is our focus, but we are also involved in other organizations in the community of Eveleth, and Jessalyn and Desiree are involved in their communities and grassroots projects, you know, throughout the Iron Range.
 And each one of us can bring something unique to community in which we live in.
-And I think that's that's the beauty of ReGen that we are we have different backgrounds.
+And I think that's that's the beauty of ReGen, that we are we have different backgrounds.
 We are young adults, but we're definitely tied into the communities that we live in.